 Location: Copenhagen, Denmark

 The building is placed in a quiet area surrounded by trees and courtyards.

 This cultural complex with fresh air is perfect for walking, meeting and relaxing.

 Attraction invites local residents to enjoy their free time.

-What makes this building radical, is the tranquility it holds whit-in.
+What makes this building radical is the tranquility it holds within.

-Calmness inspired in an urban stressful environment, makes it stand out.
-Walls are covered by a layer of perforated white concrete.
-Facade and roof covered with strategically placed openings to create a flow of natural light.
+Calmness inspired in an urban stressful environment makes it stand out.
+Its walls are covered by a layer of perforated white concrete.
+The facade and roof covered with strategically placed openings create a flow of natural light.

 Location: Riyadh, Saudi Arabia

 Architects: Giovanni Vaccarini Architetti

 This futuristic radical architecture project is located in Geneva.
 The facade is the main thing one will notice right away.